NornirAS/HACKATHON_2023/DEFAULT_SERVICE.md

 # Default service
 This is an example service that will constantly send data and will be available for all participants.
+Collection of training data is performed with the help of IOT devices since the goal is to develop a AI based smoke detector device.
 The data can be used for any kind of scenarios.
-Data is taken from a Kaggle [Smoke Detection Dataset | Kaggle](https://www.kaggle.com/datasets/deepcontractor/smoke-detection-dataset) and The dataset is nearly 60.000 readings long.
+Data is taken from a Kaggle [Smoke Detection Dataset | Kaggle](https://www.kaggle.com/datasets/deepcontractor/smoke-detection-dataset) and
+The dataset is nearly 60.000 readings long.

 **Problem Type** : Machine learning, Supervised learning algorithm binary classification.